03 Using R syntax

 5.6 Predicting New Data

 If you would like to apply your classifier to new data, two steps are necessary.
-You must first transform the raw text into a numerical expression by using exactly the same text embedding model that was used for training your classifier.
-In the case of our example classifier we use our BERT model.
+You must first transform the raw text into a numerical expression by using exactly the same text embedding model that was used to train your classifier (see section 4).
+In the case of our example classifier, we use our BERT model.

 # If our mode is not loaded